 In the drivetrain department, we have what once was high tech – a 7(!) speed cassette!
 This almost endless array of gears is laced to a single chainring, which gives me a total of (1×7=7) 7 gears!
 All of which I use regularly.

 Finally, there are a few stickers, and like tattoos, they remind me of my youth and carefree times spent firmly believing that bikes were the future.
-And in this and many other cases, you know what’s funny?
+And in my case and many others, you know what’s funny?

 I was right.